 - Make it spicier: If you like things extra spicy then add some extra cayenne pepper to the sauce

-How long to bake vegetarian enchiladas?
+How long to bake enchiladas?

 The great thing about these enchiladas is that once you’ve rolled them all and covered them in cheese and sauce they need just 20 minutes in the oven to bake before they’re ready to eat.

-What to put in vegetarian enchiladas?
+What to put in veggie enchiladas?

 I kept it pretty simple for these enchiladas with quinoa, black beans, onions and peppers but add any extra veggies you like to bulk them out even more.

-What to serve with vegetarian enchiladas?
+What to serve with enchiladas?

 The enchiladas are filling enough to be a meal in themselves but if you’d like a little extra you can’t go wrong with some tortilla chips and salsa for that extra Mexican hit!

-Expert tips for making vegetarian enchiladas:
+Expert tips for making vegetable enchiladas:

 - Make them vegan: Feel free to leave off the cheese or switch for your favourite vegan alternative